yuuuu7/NC-Reverse-Shell/ReadME.md

 3. Try "nc [your-windows-IP] 1234" on another machine (i.e. Kali Linux)
 4. You should be able to spawn a shell on your target machine

-(Only works for machines on the same local network)
+(Only works for machines on the same local network.
+Its a mini POC/passion project I wanted to try)

 Note: The netcat will run and listen only one time each time you run the executable.
 To re-enable Netcat to listen for incoming connections, simply run the executable once more.